10 Lessons from The Titanic

 2. Tragedy & disaster may in time fuel great achievement

-100 years after the tragedy of the Titanic, Belfast has turned what may at one time have been an embarrassing association with the berg struck ship into a dynamic regeneration project, the centre-piece of a strategy for attracting more tourists to the city and an exciting commemorative festival.
-Visitor numbers are said to be up by 20%.
-A £90m museum is the jewel in the crown of the huge Titanic Quarter redevelopment scheme.
-And even the local cafes and bars are cashing in on the Titanic wave of affection, painting ship murals on the walls and naming themselves after the disaster.
+100 years after the tragedy of the Titanic, Belfast has turned what may at one time have been an embarrassing association with the berg struck ship into a dynamic regeneration project, the centre-piece of a strategy for attracting more tourists to the city.
+A £90m museum was the jewel in the crown of the huge Titanic Quarter redevelopment scheme and it has been followed by much more redevelopment.
+Even the local cafes and bars have cashed in on the Titanic wave of affection, painting ship murals on the walls and naming themselves after the disaster.
 Anyone want a night out at the Thai Tanic?
 Or fancy a cup of Tea Tanic?
 Go to Belfast!

 3. There may be icebergs ahead